Featured

 Rhodiolife® is a standardised extract of the Rhodiola rosea plant, formulated by the nutraceutical company Nektium (1).
 Rhodiola originated from the Siberian Altai region in Russia, which is home to a variety of mountains, meadows and lakes, all of which are surrounded by the freezing Russian tundra (2).

-The first instances of recorded use of the Rhodiola rosea plant can be traced back to the Viking era, where reports highlight that Rhodiola was used to enhance their physical and mental endurance.
-Since then the Rhodiola Rosea has been used for a variety of purposes and include use by Russian cosmonauts who used it to boost their physical and mental performance on burdensome space journeys (3).
+The first recorded instances of the Rhodiola rosea plant use can be traced back to the Viking era, where reports highlight that Rhodiola was used to enhance physical and mental endurance.
+Since then, the Rhodiola Rosea has been used for a variety of purposes, including use by Russian cosmonauts who used it to boost their physical and mental performance on burdensome space journeys (3).

-The newest iteration of the Rhodiola rosea extract comes in the form of Rhodiolife®, which is considered to be a powerful adaptogen that helps the body better respond to physical, emotional or environmental stress by improving the user's physiological function, which is commonly impacted by chronic stress (4).
+The newest iteration of Rhodiola rosea extract is available in the form of Rhodiolife®, a powerful adaptogen that helps the body better respond to physical, emotional, or environmental stress by improving physiological function, which is commonly impacted by chronic stress (4).

-As an adaptogen, Rhodiolife® has the natural properties to combat stress.
-Rhodiolife® helps to combat stress by increasing your body's resistance to stress, allowing you to cope better during stressful times (5), with research highlighting that the Rhodiola rosea plant can manage and reduce stress hormone levels and other symptoms of stress as it travels through the user's bloodstream (6).
+As an adaptogen, Rhodiolife® has natural properties that help combat stress.
+Rhodiolife® helps combat stress by increasing your body's resistance to stress, allowing you to cope better during stressful times (5).
+Research highlights that the Rhodiola rosea plant can manage and reduce stress hormone levels and other symptoms of stress as it travels through the user's bloodstream (6).

-Studies have confirmed the positive effect Rhodiola Rosea has on stress.
-One study included ten participants recruited from the UCLA Anxiety Disorder Program, all of which were diagnosed with Generalised Anxiety Disorder (GAD) (7).
-The results saw significant decreases in the participant's GAD symptoms when they had taken the Rhodiola rosea extract and was confirmed by the participant's HARS scores (Hamilton Anxiety Rating Scale) (7).
+Studies have confirmed the positive effect that Rhodiola Rosea has on stress.
+One study included ten participants recruited from the UCLA Anxiety Disorder Program, all of whom were diagnosed with Generalised Anxiety Disorder (GAD) (7).
+The results saw significant decreases in the participants' GAD symptoms after taking the Rhodiola rosea extract, which was confirmed by the participants' HARS scores (Hamilton Anxiety Rating Scale) (7).

-Studies have even gone as far as to say that the Rhodiola rosea plant can counteract the effects of old age within a person's memory, as it has been shown to slow the breakdown of acetylcholine, a chief neurotransmitter of the nervous system (9).
-This has the potential to help people with dementia as early research has shown that Rhodiola rosea has been effective in improving the memory of mice (9).
+Studies have even gone so far as to suggest that the Rhodiola rosea plant can counteract the effects of old age on a person's memory, as it has been shown to slow the breakdown of acetylcholine, a primary neurotransmitter of the nervous system (9).
+Rhodiolife® has the potential to help people with dementia - early research has shown that Rhodiola rosea has been effective in improving the memory of mice (9).

 Rhodiolife® has also been verified as an anti-inflammatory, due to its rich biochemistry containing significant amounts of polyphenols, including flavonoids and tannins, all of which have well-documented anti-inflammatory activity (12).
 This has led to researchers believing that Rhodiola rosea extracts may improve anti-inflammatory activity in various pathological conditions encompassing arthritis and cardiovascular disease (13).

-For further confirmation, a recent study found that 36 healthy participants who took Rhodiolife®, had reduced CRP (C-reactive protein) levels, which showed greater protection against physical exercise-induced muscle damage and overall inflammation, leading to participants faster recovery after exercise (14).
+For further confirmation, a recent study found that 36 healthy participants who took Rhodiolife® had reduced CRP (C-reactive protein) levels, which showed greater protection against physical exercise-induced muscle damage and overall inflammation.
+This protection against inflammation and muscle damage led to a faster recovery for participants after exercise (14).

 Final Thoughts

-It is also important to note that Rhodiolife® contains a very interesting point of difference in the sense that it's an Adaptogen that can help alleviate both psychical and mental distress.
+It is also important to note that Rhodiolife® contains a very interesting point of difference in that it's an adaptogen that can help alleviate both physical and mental distress.
 This may be a crucial factor to its future market success, as the Rhodiola rosea market is expected to grow at a CAGR of 12.8% between 2021 and 2026 to reach a value of $68.8 billion (USD) by 2026 (17).

 If you enjoyed reading this blog, please consider joining our mailing list to ensure you are kept up to date with the latest health and complementary medicine news and information.
 If you have any complementary medicine manufacturing needs make sure you check our private label range, where we have a wide array of different products and ingredients.